Aranil/knp/README.md

 # knp

-A Workflow to automate Landsat-8 image processing and calculation of vegetation indices by means of EASI Modelling (Python 2.7, PCI Geomatics 2018).
+This workflow was developed to automate the processing of Landsat-8 images and calculation of vegetation indices using EASI Modelling in Python 2.7 and PCI Geomatics 2018.
+The project was undertaken during internship at Friedrich-Schiller-University Jena and the Centre for Geographical Analysis at Stellenbosch University, from September 2, 2017, to February 8, 2018.

 This Workflow includes follow steps
 - cloud and water masking based on PQA file (main.py)